lucidmachine/ericslenk.com/content/blog/publishing-a-pelican-site-with-circle-ci.md

 3. Install your Python dependencies if `requirements.txt` has been modified.
 4. Install your SSH keys.
 Keys must be added in the CircleCI webapp.
 5. Install rsync.
 It's not installed in any CircleCI Docker images by default, but we'll need it to publish.
+6. Write the contents of your `$known_hosts` environment variable to the SSH known hosts file.
+We'll define the contents of this environment variable in the CircleCI UI later.
-6. Generate your site and use rsync to deploy the generated site to your server.
+7. Generate your site and use rsync to deploy the generated site to your server.